GoodnessJames/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 # Web stack debugging #1
 This was the second installment in a series of web stack debugging projects.
-In these projects, I was presented with malfunctioning or buggy web stacks confined within isolated containers, and my assignment was to restore them to a functional state.
+In this project, I was presented with malfunctioning or buggy web stacks confined within isolated containers, and my assignment was to restore them to a functional state.
 For each assignment, I authored a script that automated the required commands to rectify the web stack.